MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup.md

 - **Configure inventory visibility services**: Select **Manage** to go to the pages where you can configure the inventory service to be used with Intelligent Order Management.

 - **Invite your teammates**: Select **Manage** to go to the page where you can invite users to your environment.

+## Create and configure the connections

+To configure Intelligent Order Management so that you can orchestrate orders using a DOM provider, you will first need to create three Dataverse connections, one Intelligent Order Management Data Transformer connection, and one Power Automate Management connection.

+To create and configure the connections, follow these steps.

+1. Go to **Getting Started \> Configure Settings**.
+1. Create the following new connection references:
+    - IOM Data Transformer
+    - Microsoft Dataverse
+    - Microsoft Dataverse - Application
+    - Microsoft Dataverse - Integration
+    - Power Automate Management
+1. On the **Active IOM Platform Connection References** page, select **IOM Data Transformer**.
+1. Under **Connections**, select **Retrieve Connection Link** to open Microsoft Power Automate in a new tab.
+If it your first time setting up a connection, you will need to sign up for Microsoft Power Automate.
+Ensure that you are in right Dataverse environment.
+1. Go to **Data \> Connections**.
+Select **New Connection**, and in the search bar on the top right enter "IOM Data Transformer" and create a new connection.
+1. When the connection dialog box appears, accept it and then copy the browser URL to the connection.
+1. On the **IOM Data Transformer** page, paste the copied URL into the **Connection URL** field.
+1. Select **Save and Close**.
+1. On the **Active IOM Platform Connection References** page, repeat steps 4-8 to configure the remaining four connections.